Man set to be executed for killing estranged wife's family

 By JUAN A. LOZANO and MICHAEL GRACZYK

-HUNTSVILLE, Texas (AP) - A Texas death row inmate once described by a prosecutor as having "a heart full of scorpions" faces execution for killing his estranged wife's parents and her brother, who was a police officer.
+HUNTSVILLE, Texas (AP) - A Texas death row inmate once described by a prosecutor as having "a heart full of scorpions" was set to be executed Thursday for killing his estranged wife's parents and her brother, who was a police officer.

-Billie Wayne Coble is scheduled to receive lethal injection Thursday evening.
-He was condemned for the August 1989 shooting deaths of Robert and Zelda Vicha and their son, Bobby Vicha, at their homes in Axtell, northeast of Waco.
+Billie Wayne Coble was condemned for the August 1989 shooting deaths of his in-laws, Robert and Zelda Vicha, and their son, Bobby Vicha, at their homes in Axtell, northeast of Waco.

-The 70-year-old Coble would be the third inmate put to death this year in the U.S. and the second in Texas, the nation's busiest capital punishment state.
+Coble, 70, would be the third inmate put to death this year in the U.S. and the second in Texas, which is the nation's busiest capital punishment state.

 His attorneys have asked the U.S. Supreme Court to delay the execution, arguing Coble's original trial lawyers were negligent for conceding his guilt by failing to present an insanity defense before a jury convicted him of capital murder.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.